banearth/ScrollSystem/README.md

 # ScrollSystem
-a loop multiple items scroll solution for unity
+a loop and multiple type of items scrollrect solution for unity

 use unity 2019.2.6 or above to open the project